abdallahabusedo/abdallahabusedo/README.md

 <h2 align="left">Hi 👋!
-My name is Abdallah and I'm a FullStack/Creative developer, from Palestine/Egypt</h2>
+My name is Abdallah and I'm a FullStack/Creative developer</h2>

 ###